 A guide to Observation, Understanding and Conservation by Scott Leslie, Key Porter Books

-In this guide, naturalist and photographer Scott Leslie covers some 50 species that make coastal areas and oceans their home.
-Each species account provides details of appearance, behaviour, migration strategies, habitat, all important conservation concerns and range maps plus other useful information.
+In this guide, naturalist and photographer Scott Leslie covers some 73 species, a representative selection of ‘core’ birds found throughout North American wetlands.
+Each species account provides details of appearance, behaviour, migration strategies, habitat, all important conservation concerns and range maps plus other helpful information.
 The book also contains some 100 images from Scott.
-The book features essays on present and future challenges facing seabirds along with selected seabird sites in North America and Canada.
+The book features essays on present and future challenges facing wetlands along with selected important wetland sites in North America and Canada.

 Scott Leslie is an award-winning photographer, naturalist and writer who lives in Nova Scotia.
-Sea and Coastal Birds of North America is the third in a series that already includes his earlier works; Wetland Birds of North America and Woodland birds in North America (click here for review)
+Wetland Birds of North America is the second in a series of three that also includes; Sea and Coastal Birds of North America (click here for review) and Woodland birds in North America (click here for review)

-Birders wanting to familiarise themselves with the sea and coastal birds of North America will appreciate the publication of Scottís third book.
+Birders wanting to familiarise themselves with the wetland birds of North America will appreciate the publication of this book.

 You can buy this book at Amazon at a discount click here